Product : Aquasana OptimH2O

 Product Warranty : 2 year

 The Aquasana OptimH2O Reverse Osmosis System is not recommended as their reverse osmosis system is still couldn’t compete with it’s competitor in the factor of quality, cost and effectiveness.
 The OptimH2O is still in their early stage of development as this is the first reverse osmosis system that was produced by Aquasana.
 In addition, the initial and running cost is high due to ineffective filters which reduce the lifespan.
 Hence it is NOT RECOMMENDED.
+Check out some of the best reverse osmosis system guide for other great filtration systems.

 Aquasana has been very successful in their whole house water filter systems.
 How well does the reverse osmosis system perform?